- July 25, 2016

-When I mention to people that I trade options, the response is usually, “That sounds way too risky for me.”
+When I mention to people that I trade options, the response is usually, “I’m afraid to learn how to buy shares, that sounds way too risky for me.”

 That’s simply due to lack of knowledge because once they understand some option basics and how to trade them, people start to become a little less risk adverse in their thinking.

 It’s clear that options are one of the most misunderstood trading instruments out there today.